kylewenceslas/npi_calculator/README.md

 [<img src="images/db.PNG" width="350"/>](db.png)

-You can clik on the "Save data to CSSV" button to save the previous results stored in the database as a csv file ("*data.csv*") inside the project backend folder.
+You can clik on the "Save data to CSV" button to save the previous results stored in the database as a csv file ("*data.csv*") inside the project backend folder.

 # Launch the project